Colleges in Massachusetts with EMT Training Programs

 Find details about two community colleges in Massachusetts and their EMT programs below.
 Get information about required coursework, program duration and clinical training opportunities and learn facts about each school by reading the included table.

-- Massachusetts Bay Community College offers 2 certificate programs and one associate's degree program in EMT and paramedic studies.
+- Massachusetts Bay Community College offers two certificate programs in EMT and paramedic studies.
 The college is located roughly 15 miles west of downtown Boston.

 - Bristol Community College is based about 50 miles south of downtown Boston.
 The college has a certificate program for EMTs.